l3uddz/crop/README.md

 ## Notes

-Make use of `--dry-run` and `-vv` to ensure your configuration is correct and yielding expected results.
+- Make use of `--dry-run` and `-vv` to ensure your configuration is correct and yielding expected results.

+- `live_rotate` will enable on-demand live-rotation of service accounts for a customized build of rclone / gclone.

 ## Credits